 During the festival season, we receive many emails from online retailers, service providers, partners, and our relatives.
 When you see a familiar name in your inbox, you probably don’t hesitate and open the message immediately.

 Criminals often impersonate well-known brands, banks, government agencies, or even your employer.
 They can then send fake emails with malicious links inside.
 If you click on that link, you might download malware, and hackers could take control of your device or monitor everything you do online.
+This practice is called phishing.

 Always closely inspect every email you get and make sure it’s legitimate.
 If there’s a link or an attachment included, be extremely careful.